diffblue/cbmc/COMPILING.md

      difficult, you can avoid needing these dependencies by not building JBMC.
 Just pass `-DWITH_JBMC=OFF` to cmake in step (4) below.
    - On Windows, ensure you have Visual Studio 2019 or later installed.
-The developer command line that comes with Visual Studio 2019 has cmake already available.
+The developer command line that comes with Visual Studio 2019 has CMake already available.
 You will also need to ensure that you have winflexbison installed and available in the path. winflexbison is available from [the github release page](https://github.com/lexxmark/winflexbison/releases/)